jaimeyzv/dotnet-clean-architecture/README.md

 Coming from a background that values SOLID principles and object-oriented design, it has been natural to apply those principles when designing services, use cases, and domain models in .NET.

 Like any architectural approach, Clean Architecture involves trade-offs.
-It’s important to strike the right balance — avoiding unnecessary complexity or over-abstraction, while maintaining flexibility and a clear separation of concerns.
+It’s important to strike the right balance, avoiding unnecessary complexity or over-abstraction, while maintaining flexibility and a clear separation of concerns.

 In my projects, I have applied the concepts proposed by Robert C. Martin (Uncle Bob) and combined them with ideas from Hexagonal Architecture, Onion Architecture, and Screaming Architecture.
-The goal has always been to make the application resilient to change, especially given how often client requirements evolve — which, as we all know, is a certainty in software development.
+The goal has always been to make the application resilient to change, especially given how often client requirements evolve (which, as we all know, is a certainty in software development).

 ## About the project